cal-itp/benefits/docs/configuration/transit-provider.md

-# Configuring a new transit agency
+# Onboarding a new transit provider

-Before starting any configuration, the Cal-ITP team and transit agency staff should have a kickoff meeting to confirm that information provided is complete, implementation plan is feasible, and any approvals needed have been obtained.
+Before starting any configuration, the Cal-ITP team and transit provider staff should have a kickoff meeting to confirm that information provided is complete, implementation plan is feasible, and any approvals needed have been obtained.

-Then, the following steps are done by the Cal-ITP team to configure a new transit agency in the Benefits application.
+Then, the following steps are done by the Cal-ITP team to configure a new transit provider in the Benefits application.

 Note that a `TransitAgency` model requires:

-- a list of `EnrollmentFlows`s available to the agency's users
+- a list of `EnrollmentFlows`s available to the provider's users
 - a `TransitProcessor` for enrolling the user's contactless card for discounts
 - an `info_url` and `phone` for users to contact customer service
-- an SVG or PNG file of the transit agency's logo
+- an SVG or PNG file of the transit provider's logo
 - HTML templates for various buttons, text and other user interface elements of the flow, including:
   - `selection_label_template`: _Required for enrollment flows_ - Text and optional modals for the radio button form on the Eligibility Index page
   - `sign_out_button_template`: _Required for claims providers_ - Sign out link button, used on any page after sign in
   - `sign_out_link_template`: _Required for claims providers_ - Sign out link text, used on any page after sign in

-Also note that these steps assume the transit agency is using Littlepay as their transit processor.
+Also note that these steps assume the transit provider is using Littlepay as their transit processor.
 Support for integration with [other transit processors](https://www.camobilitymarketplace.org/contracts/) may be added in the future.

 ## Configuration for development and testing